What Are Closing Costs in Missouri?

 Who typically pays for the closing costs when selling a home in Missouri?

 Closing costs are often shared between the buyer and seller, but generally, the seller pays some of these fees.
-Knowing how these expenses break down can help in negotiating effectively.
+Knowing how these expenses break down can help negotiate effectively.

 What are some common components included in closing costs for home sellers?